 - Reinforce fundamental concepts of stress, strain, strain energy, deformation, equilibrium, and material behavior as related to solid bodies under load. - Understand both the "strength of materials" approach and the "continuum mechanics" approach to the formulation and solution of problems in solid mechanics. - Develop the governing equations for solid bodies in equilibrium under loads resulting in small deformations and rotations. - Apply the fundamental concepts to selected topics in solid mechanics

 Prerequisites:

-MAE 310, MAE 320
+• MAE 310 or equivalent, MAE 320 or equivalent

 Grading: